dna-ey-fso/azure-production-rag/INTERNSHIP.md

 # Interaction between Azure Production RAG and FrugalGPT

-This document describes the interactions between the `azure-production-rag` and `FrugalGPT` projects, as well as the changes made to enable their integration.
+This document describes the interactions between the `azure-production-rag`, `FrugalGPT` and `PromptWIzard` projects, as well as the changes made to enable their integration.
 It aims to provide a clear and detailed overview.

 ---